John Froines: Controversy

 Froines was among five University of California scientists who were not re-appointed to the Scientific Review Panel on Toxic Air Contaminants in 2013, after issues were raised about the independence of their scientific recommendations and number of years of service.
 Part of the controversy involved claims that Froines was in contact with scientists who had stated that some chemicals under review were a public health risk.
-Froines wrote the SRP maintained “our commitment to doing the best science possible and we never wavered from that.
+Froines wrote that the SRP maintained “our commitment to doing the best science possible and we never wavered from that.
 That is why we were trusted although not always agreed with.”
 One example of this disagreement was the decision by the California Department of Pesticide Regulations to “ignore its own staff of scientists and a peer review panel led by Froines when setting legal exposure limits of farmworkers to the strawberry fumigant methyl iodide.
 The department set the limit at more than 100 times what had been recommended.
 The pesticide was later removed from the market by its manufacturer.